biosustain/THG/README.md

 # THG
-A protocol for the automatic construction of high quality genome-scale models of human metabolism
+A protocol for the automatic construction of highly curated genome-scale models of human metabolism